 After 16 minutes, check the chromatogram to ensure the 8-oxodGuo standard elutes from column A [1].
 During the 16 to 32 minutes interval, switch the valve to the position allowing connection between the column A and the column B [2-LM].

 CU: Talent shows the chromatogram indicating standard has eluted from column A.

+Added shot: CU: Talent switches the valve to the position allowing connection between the column A and the column B.

 Figure 2 – Video editor: emphasize Figure 2B, and the red lines.
 Put TEXT: 16-32 min on Figure 2B